Myntra: Acquisitions and investments

 In October 2007, Myntra received its initial funding from Erasmic Venture Fund (now known as Accel Partners), Sasha Mirchandani from Mumbai Angels and a few other investors.
 In November 2008, Myntra raised almost $5 million from NEA-IndoUS Ventures, IDG Ventures and Accel Partners.

 Myntra raised $14 million in a Series B round of funding.
-This round of investment was led by Tiger Global, a private equity firm; the existing investors IDG Ventures and Indo-US Venture Partners also put in substantial amount towards funding Myntra.
+This round of investment was led by Tiger Global, a private equity firm; the existing investors IDG Ventures and Indo-US Venture Partners also put in a substantial amount towards funding Myntra.
 Towards the end of 2011, Myntra.com raised $20 million in its third round of funding, again led by Tiger Global.
-In February 2014, Myntra raised additional $50 Million (Rs.310 crore) funding from Premji Invest and few other Private Investors.
+In February 2014, Myntra raised an additional $50 million (₹310 crore) in funding from Premji Invest and a few other private investors.

 In April 2015, Myntra acquired Bengaluru-based mobile app development platform company Native5, with a view to strengthen and expand Myntra's mobile technology team.

 In July 2016, Myntra acquired mobile-based content aggregation platform Cubeit, to strengthen and expand its technology team.

-In July, 2016 Myntra acquired their rival Jabong.com to become India's largest fashion platform.
-In October 2017, Myntra partnered with Ministry of Textiles to promote handloom industry.
+In July 2016, Myntra acquired their rival Jabong.com to become India's largest fashion platform.
+In October 2017, Myntra partnered with the Ministry of Textiles to promote the handloom industry.

 In April 2017, the company acquired InLogg, a city-based technology platform for the e-commerce sector.

-In April 2018, Myntra acquired Bengaluru-based start-up Witworks, a maker of wearable devices to strengthen its technology team.
+In April 2018, Myntra acquired Bengaluru-based start-up Witworks, a maker of wearable devices, to strengthen its technology team.

-In August 2018, Myntra acquired Mumbai-Based start-up Pretr Online Services Pvt.
+In August 2018, Myntra acquired Mumbai-based start-up Pretr Online Services Pvt.
 Ltd., an end-to-end omnichannel platform for retail.

 Digital Reality Show (fashion influencer)

-Launched its first digital reality-based show "Myntra Fashion Superstar" which is based on the fashion influencer talent hunt on Myntra app on 17 September 2019.
-In association with Zoom Studios, his show will identify & reward India's next big fashion influencer.
-Show has eight episodes of reality serious which will see 10 contenders competing with each other.
-They would also be mentored and judged by a star studded jury, from the world of Bollywood, TV and fashion, including Bollywood actor Sonakshi Sinha and stylist Shaleena Nathani.
+Myntra launched its first digital reality-based show, "Myntra Fashion Superstar", which is based on the fashion influencer talent hunt on the Myntra app, on 17 September 2019.
+In association with Zoom Studios, this show will identify and reward India's next big fashion influencer.
+The show has eight episodes, which will see 10 contenders competing with each other.
+They would also be mentored and judged by a star-studded jury, from the world of Bollywood, TV and fashion, including Bollywood actor Sonakshi Sinha and stylist Shaleena Nathani.

 Regulatory action and lawsuits

-The Enforcement Directorate are investigating Myntra for breach of Foreign Exchange Management Act.
+The Enforcement Directorate is investigating Myntra for a breach of the Foreign Exchange Management Act.